 Mastering the Art of Frying Schnitzel

 Creating the perfect pan-fried cutlet needs precision and skill.
-The art of frying schnitzel turns a simple piece of meat into a crispy, golden treat that pleases the senses.
+The art of frying dish turns a simple piece of meat into a crispy, golden treat that pleases the senses.

 Oil Temperature: The Critical Factor